Ferromagnetic to antiferromagnetic transition of one-dimensional spinor Bose gases with spin-orbit coupling: Introduction

-In this paper, we analytically solve the SO coupled spin-1/2 bosonic gases in a ring trap by the Bethe-ansatz (BA) method and find that the SO coupling can bring some new physics to the system particularly in the strongly interacting regime.
-In the absence of SO coupling, the spin-1/2 bosonic system is solved analytically by the BA method and the ground state is found to be the ferromagnetic state \cite{Y. Q. Li,Guan Xiwen,Yajiang Hao,Fuchs}.
-However, this result is largely changed by adding the SO coupling.
-Our results based on solving BA equations indicate that the SO coupling influences the eigenenergy periodically.
-In the strongly interacting regime, we find that the interplay of the SO coupling and interaction may produce level crossing for the ground state.
-Consequently, the system may change from a ferromagnetic ground state to an antiferromagnetic state.
+In this paper, we solve analytically the SO coupled spin-1/2 bosonic system in a ring trap by the Bethe-ansatz (BA) method.
+In this system, SO coupling affect the eigenenergy periodically.
+A pioneering research proposed to realize the spatially periodic Raman coupling for a two component Bose-Einstein condensates by using two intersecting laser beam, which provides a platform to investigate these system experimentally \cite{J. Higbie}.
+The SO coupling brings new physics to Bosonic system, particularly in the strongly interacting regime.
+In the absence of SO coupling, the ground state of the spin-1/2 bosonic system is the ferromagnetic state by solving BA equations \cite{Y. Q. Li,Guan Xiwen,Yajiang Hao,Fuchs}.
+By adding the SO coupling, we find that the competition between the SO coupling and interaction produce energy level crossings for the lowest energy spectrum in the strongly interacting regime.
+The ground state of the system may change from a ferromagnetic state to an antiferromagnetic state.

 The present paper is organized as follows.
-Section II introduces the model.
-By using a rather general transformation, SO coupling effect can be transformed to the twisted boundary condition.
-The exact solution is given by the BA method and the energy level crossing is shown in the energy spectrum.
-Section III discusses the BA equations in the strongly interacting limit.
-The antiferromagnetic state is proved to be the ground state in the infinite interaction limit.
+In Section II, we introduce the model and solve it by using BA method.
+By employing a rather general transformation, SO coupling effect could be transformed to the twisted boundary condition.
+The eigenenergy is got by solving the BA equtions and the energy level crossings are shown.
+In Section III, we study the BA equations in the strongly interacting regime and demonstrate that the antiferromagnetic state can be the ground state.
 A summary is given in Section IV.